Figure skating - Russia's Medvedeva retains world title to emulate Kwan

 "I applauded her as she's such a beautiful and amazing skater and I respect her so much as a skater.
 To see her score was absolutely amazing... but at the same time it was motivating for me as the crowd was lifting you up," said the 19-year-old.

-American Karen Chen was fourth, while Japan's Mai Mihara was left to wonder what might have been had she not messed up her short skate as she surged from 15th to fifth in the overall standings following an exquisite free skate on Friday.
+American Karen Chen was fourth, while Japan's Mai Mihara was left to wonder what might have been had she not messed up her short skate as she surged from 15th to fifth in the overall standings following an exquisite long programme on Friday.

-Medvedeva's team mate and 2016 bronze medallist Anna Pogorilaya, however, burst into tears after suffering a total meltdown.

-She knelt on the ice and buried her head after three crash landings saw her drop from fourth to 13th.
+"I was so happy to be able to perform the best Cinderella programme of the season.
+I was almost crying," said the Japanese Four Continents champion.

 (Reporting by Pritha Sarkar, editing by Ken Ferris)